apache/pulsar/site2/README.md

 ### Download Translated Docs

-Sometimes you find display problems on the translated pages.
-You want to debug where the problems are from.
-You want to download the translated docs to your laptop to debug the issues.
-You can follow the instructions below.
+When you find display issues on the translated pages, you can download the translated docs from Crowdin, and follow the instructions below to debug and fix issues.

-All the translated files are stored in Crowdin.
-If you want to download the translated markdown files, you can follow the instructions below.

 1. Install Crowdin CLI

-You need to [install crowdin cli](https://support.crowdin.com/cli-tool/#installation) before downloading the translated markdown files.
+To download the translated markdown files, you need to install [Crowdin CLI](https://support.crowdin.com/cli-tool/#installation) first.

 2. Set environment variables

-You need to set following environment variables:
+You need to set the following environment variables:

 ```
 export CROWDIN_DOCUSAURUS_PROJECT_ID="apache-pulsar"
 export CROWDIN_DOCUSAURUS_API_KEY=<crowdin-pulsar-api-key>
 ```

-The API Key of pulsar crowdin project can be found [here](https://crowdin.com/project/apache-pulsar/settings#api).
+You can find the API Key of Pulsar Crowdin project [here](https://crowdin.com/project/apache-pulsar/settings#api).
 Only PMC members and committers are able to retrieve the API key.

 3. Download the translated docs